sk-bln/SQL-Hackathon/README.md

 1. Go to the BUILD folder and download the ARM Deployment - SQL Hackathon v2.ps1 powershell script.
 2. Within Powershell ISE or VSCode - load the ARM Deployment - SQL Hackathon v2.ps1
 3. Execute the ARM Deployment - SQL Hackathon v2.ps1 script, following the on screen prompts (Note only select 1 TEAM VM when prompted)
-4. Do foolow up steps from Create demo HOL environments for SQL Hacks.pdf
+4. Do follow up steps from Create demo HOL environments for SQL Hacks.pdf

 ## Known Issues ##